Dyed Ash Wing 20 inch wide Bowl with natural bark edge, dyed Red, #29626

-Large, Flared, Ash Bowl 23 x15 x7 inches with natural bark edge.
+Dyed Ash Wing Bowl 20x 14x 6 inches with natural bark edge.
 The bowl is dyed Red with the grain highlighted with white wax.
 The bark is dyed black.
-Item Number 29638.
-On display at Allanstand Interiors in the Folk Art Center on the Blue Ridge Parkway, Asheville, TN.
+Item Number 29626.

-This piece was made from the upper end of an Ash log.
-After being sealed with a paraffin-like substance, it was stored in our wood barn, retrieved and rounded into a “blank”, then mounted on the lathe and turned and sanded.
-Finishing the piece requires multiple steps: several applications of dye for a consistent color then a coat of lacquer to seal the dye.
-Next, English white liming was applied, then rubbed off, to highlight the soft grain.
-Several more coats of lacquer are applied and then buffing with a German violin polish completes the job.
+These pieces were made from a recently felled Ash tree in Northeast Tennessee.
+After being sawn into smaller pieces and sealed with a paraffin-like substance, the wood was stored in our barn.
+The wood was retrieved and rounded into a “blank”, then mounted on the lathe and turned into a bowl or hollow form.
+After sanding, the finished pieces on display require a multiple step process.
+Several applications of dye are needed for a consistent color and then a single coat of finish lacquer seals the dye.
+Next, English white liming wax was applied, then rubbed off, to highlight the soft grain.
+Several more coats of lacquer are then applied and buffed with a German violin polish that completes the job.
+Enjoy!